Is it possible to increase sales by capitalizing on your website’s homepage features?

 Your website visitors should be able to figure out exactly what you are selling in 2 seconds, and whether or not you’re the ideal shopping site for them.

-The moment you get to the website, you’ll notice that almost all the products are “hand-crafted.”
+When you get to the website, you’ll notice that almost all products are “handcrafted.”

-The power of value proposition.
-You need to develop your own and make sure it’s on your eCommerce website homepage.
+You need to develop your own value proposition.
+Make sure that it shows on your eCommerce website homepage.

 3. Product Visuals